akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 --

-A letter arrived from Stanwey.
+A very short letter arrived from Stanwey.

 > Daughter Bless you at this season Sooth I look forwards to the thaws and some sunshine The blacksmith has a new baby girl and wishes you well Write when you can Father